knowit-solutions-cocreate/security-by-curiosity/README.md

 The following repo contains instructions for a seminar on cybersecurity for the graduate program of 2023.

-The goal is to feed your curiosity for hacking by studying red team tactics, a.k.a t.
+The goal is to feed your curiosity for hacking by studying red team tactics, a.k.a the hacker/evil side 👹.

 ## From Curious to 1337-h4ck3r?